 Facebook tracks what you do even when you’re not on Facebook.
-This is because apps and websites share data with Facebook in order to target people more effectively with advertising.
-The social network offers different data tools to help websites and apps collect data, including Facebook Pixel and Facebook Login.
+This is because websites and apps share data with Facebook in order to target people more effectively with advertising.
+The social network offers different data tools, such as Facebook Pixel, to help websites and apps collect data on you.

-Off-Facebook Activity lets you see a list of all third-party websites and apps that collect and share information about your online activity with Facebook.
+Off-Facebook Activity shows you a list of all third-party companies that collect and share information about your online activity with Facebook.
 You will then be able to disconnect this data from your Facebook profile.
-Users will also be given the option to disconnect future off-Facebook activity, for all or specific websites and apps.
+Users will also have the option to disconnect future off-Facebook activity for all or specific websites and apps.

 But you won’t gain complete control over your data.

 If you choose to opt out of tracking, Facebook will continue to collect data on you for 48 hours.
 But even after the 48 hours have passed, your browsing data won’t be deleted from Facebook’s servers.
 It merely disassociates the information from your personal profile.
-“We’ll remove your identifying information from the data that apps and websites choose to send us,” writes Facebook Chief Privacy Officer Erin Egan.
-“We won’t know which websites you visited or what you did there, and we won’t use any of the data you disconnect to target ads to you on Facebook, Instagram or Messenger.”
-Your user data will still be collected – albeit it will be anonymous.
+“We’ll remove your identifying information from the data that apps and websites choose to send us”, writes Facebook Chief Privacy Officer Erin Egan.
+“We won’t know which websites you visited or what you did there, and we won’t use any of the data you disconnect to target ads to you on Facebook, Instagram or Messenger”.
+So, your user data will still be collected – albeit anonymously.

 what IMPACT WILL IT HAVE ON Facebook?